Good Stage Names

 You can’t be more than one person, so make sure when deciding which name will match a narrowed down persona.
 Keep it simple yet effective.
 It is also important to make sure your image reflects your stage name, without synchronisation you’ll lose your identity as a singer.

 Pick a unique name

-Good stage names are can be time consuming as it’s difficult to find one no one else is using.
-Emeli Sande chose to call herself Emeli rather than her actual name Adele because Adele was already a successful stage name.
+Good stage names are can be time-consuming as it’s difficult to find one no one else is using.
+Emeli Sande chose to call herself Emeli rather than her actual name Adele because Adele was already successful name.
 Having an individual name means that once someone has heard that they will know exactly who is being spoken about.
 For example: